Password Management Policy

 From the policy:

-Blank or easily guessed passwords (such as “password”) are never permitted for any account, no matter how trivial.
-Passwords should not contain dictionary words such as “kitchen” or “automotive.”
+Blank or easily guessed passwords, such as “password,” are never permitted for any account, no matter how trivial.
+Passwords should also not contain dictionary words such as “kitchen” or “automotive.”

-Passwords should never contain security-sensitive information, such as an employee’s social security number or date of birth.
-They also should not include public information related to an employee’s personal life, such as the names of their children, hobbies, favorite sports team, etc.
+Passwords should never contain security-sensitive information, such as an employee’s Social Security number or date of birth.
+They also should not include public information related to an employee’s personal life, such as the names of their children, hobbies or favorite sports team among others.

 Use different passwords on different systems.
 For example, a Windows account password should not be the same as a QuickBooks password.
-It is especially critical that external accounts (such as on third-party websites such as Salesforce.com) do not have the same passwords as internal accounts, to protect from data breaches against these external targets.
+It is especially critical that external accounts, such as on third-party websites like Salesforce.com, do not have the same passwords as internal accounts to protect from data breaches against these external targets.

 This download is available as a PDF and Word document.

 Previously priced at $99, this is now available to download for $29.